 Currently, this program will exclude the following categories of beneficiaries:

-- Pregnant women. - Patients, for whom medication use has significantly contributed to the beneficiary's obesity as determined by the treating physician, are not eligible to participate in the obesity program. - Beneficiaries who have had or scheduled to have bariatric surgery/gastric banding/gastric sleeve. - Beneficiaries actively being treated with gastric bypass surgery/vertical-banded gastroplasty/sleeve gastrectomy.
+- Pregnant women - Beneficiaries who have had or are scheduled to have bariatric surgery/gastric . banding/gastric sleeve. - Beneficiaries actively being treated with gastric bypass surgery/vertical-banded • gastroplasty/ sleeve gastrectomy.